avinetworks/devops/ansible/training/site-example/README.rst

 .. code-block:: shell

-  ansible-playbook playbooks/site_clouds.yml
+  ansible-playbook site_clouds.yml

 Usage for just applications setup.
 This would setup all the applications that are registered in site_applications.yml

 .. code-block:: shell

-  ansible-playbook playbooks/site_applications.yml
+  ansible-playbook site_applications.yml

 ************
-Playbooks
+Roles
 ************

-The playbooks directory contains all the resusable playbooks and role to setup site.

-* `setup_basic_vs.yml <playbooks/setup_basic_vs.yml>`_: Contains playbook to setup basic pool and vs
-* `setup_ssl_vs.yml <playbooks/setup_ssl_vs.yml>`_: Playbook to setup SSL VS with HTTP policies like content swtiching etc.
-* `role <playbooks/role>`_: local roles like cloud to setup cloud configurations
+The roles directory contains AviConfig role that has ability to process a configuration file with avi configurations that is listed on a per-resource type.
+It performs the configuration in the right order as required by the object dependencies.

 ************
 Clouds
 ************
-All site clouds are registered to the site.yml via `site_clouds.yml <playbooks/site_clouds.yml>`_.
+All site clouds are registered to the site.yml via `site_clouds.yml <site_clouds.yml>`_.
 Each cloud has a directory with a configuration file config.yml.
 The cloud settings for the site are perform via a cloud role that contains playbook to setup Avi Cloud object, service engine group and cloud networks.
 It also allows for a separate cloud credential files that is automatically merged by the cloud role before applying it to the Avi Controller.

 -------------------
 Add a VMWare Cloud setup
 -------------------

-Register in the `site_applications.yml <playbooks/site_applications.yml>`_:
+Add a new directory for vmware cloud in `clouds <clouds>` directory.
+The following lists the steps to create a new cloud

+1. Playbook for the cloud as `cloud.yml <clouds/vmware/cloud.yml>`_

 .. code-block:: yaml

+    - hosts: localhost
+      connection: local
+      vars:
+        api_version: 17.1.2
+        # this will pick up config from the clouds/vmware directory
+        cloud_name: vmware
+      roles:
+        - role: avinetworks.avisdk
+      tasks:
+        - name: Setting up cloud
+          debug: msg="{{cloud_name}}"
         - name: Avi Cloud | Setup VMWare Cloud with Write Access
           include_role:
-      name: cloud
+            name: "{{ site_dir }}/roles/aviconfig"
           vars:
-      cloud_name: vmware
+            avi_config_file: "{{ site_dir }}/clouds/{{cloud_name}}/config.yml"
+            avi_creds_file: "{{ site_dir }}/vars/creds.yml"

-Create vmware cloud `config.yml <clouds/vmware/config.yml>`_:
+2. Provide cloud configuration settings as `config.yml <clouds/vmware/config.yml>`_

-The config.yml has a Avi Cloud object that represents the cloud configuration.
-It also has a setting to customize wait times for the cloud discovery.
-Note, that the vmware cloud password is not included here but provided via a separate creds.yml file.

 .. code-block:: yaml

-    avi_cloud:
+  avi_config:
       cloud:
         - api_version: 17.1.2
           name: Default-Cloud